Lethios/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-Sorting Algorithm Visualizer is a simple and interactive tool to understand how different sorting algorithms work.
+Sorting Algorithm Visualizer is a simple and interactive web tool to understand how different sorting algorithms work.
 It visually demonstrates the step-by-step process of sorting arrays using popular algorithms such as Bubble Sort, Selection Sort, Insertion Sort, and more.

 Try it out here: [Sorting Visualizer](https://lethios-sorting-algorithm-visualizer.streamlit.app/)